-While recognition and control of the device are low bandwidth applications, playback/record needs the full USB transmission performance.
-Therefore, defective USB cables with limited transmission bandwidth can cause such errors.
+While recognition and control of the device are low bandwidth applications, playback/record needs the full FireWire transmission performance.
+Therefore, defective FireWire cables with limited transmission bandwidth can cause such an error scheme.
+The same is true for USB cables.